All applicants must take the Law School Admission Test (LSAT).

 How do I register for the LSAT?

 LSAT information and registration are available at the LSAC website.
-You should register for the test well in advance of the actual test date to guarantee your testing location and to avoid late registration fees.
+You should register for the test well in advance of the actual test date.

 How long are my scores valid?